GoogleChrome/web.dev/src/site/content/en/blog/web-ar/index.md

 enter a session](https://web.dev/vr-comes-to-the-web/) and you should know how to run [a frame loop](https://web.dev/vr-comes-to-the-web-pt-ii).

-For information on hit testing, see the companion article [article title](article url).
+For information on hit testing, see the companion article [Positioning virtual objects in real-world views](https://web.dev/ar-hit-test).
 The code in this article is based on the Immersive AR Session sample ([demo](https://immersive-web.github.io/webxr-samples/immersive-ar-session.html) [source](https://github.com/immersive-web/webxr-samples/blob/master/immersive-vr-session.html))from the Immersive Web Working Group's [WebXR Device API